11BelowStudio/11BelowStudio/README.md

 Yes, I'm yet another autistic transfem graduate game developer/designer.
 Very stereotypical, I know.

-I've recently completed an MSc Computer Games degree at the University of Essex, earning a Distinction grade.
+I've graduated from an MSc Computer Games degree at the University of Essex, earning a Distinction grade.

 I use she/her and zhe/purr pronouns.